 When Alan and I cruised from Vancouver to Singapore on Regent Seven Seas Mariner on a fall crossing, the itinerary included typical Alaskan ports combined with Kodiak Island, Sitka and Dutch Harbor.
-In spring 2018, we’re cruising on Seabourn Sojourn from Hong Kong to Alaska where we’ll not only visit Kodiak Island again, but will finally explore the waters of Glacier Bay National Park.
+In spring 2018, we cruised on Seabourn Sojourn from Hong Kong to Alaska where we visited Kodiak Island again.

 And if you’re really looking for off-the-beaten-path Alaska cruising—and don’t mind bare bones accommodations—the Alaska Marine Highway ferry offers a plethora of routes.
 We combined a 5-night cruise from Haines, Alaska, to Bellingham, Washington, with an Alaska Highway road trip.
 But you don’t have to be driving to enjoy this journey.

-When is the best time to cruise in Alaska?
+When is the best time to cruise Alaska?

 Which cruise line is best for Alaska?

-But not everyone can afford that luxury.
 If you’re cruising on mainstream ships with a-la-carte prices, be sure to predict costs by totaling up tips, anticipated drink purchases and other charges before deciding on a cruise.
-You may be surprised that the small ship luxury cruise you thought you couldn’t afford moves to the top of the list.
+You may be surprised that the small ship luxury cruise you thought you couldn’t afford becomes an affordable splurge.